 - improving relationships

-Random acts of kindness are good for both the giver and the recipient.
+Random acts of kindness are suitable for both the giver and the recipient.

 So, today I wanted to talk about why we should do more of them, examples to challenge you, and how they can make a difference in the world!

 Random acts of kindness don’t have to be super planned out or complicated.
+Small and simple gestures also mean a lot.
 They can be simple things that you can do on a daily basis to be nice to strangers.
-Here are some examples to inspire you!
+So here are some examples to inspire you!